adedayoominiyi1/thrift-stream/README.md

 These goals are conflicting when a traditional API is used.
 This library uses the novel idea of **continuation parsers**.

 Decoding a network buffer is done by a parser.
 Offering a network buffer to such a parser either gives a decoded entity or a _continuation parser_ (or a protocol error).
-The continuation parser contains a partially constructed entity and needs more network buffers to complete decoding.
+The continuation parser contains a partially constructed entity, and can be given more network buffers to complete decoding.

 With this in place it becomes possible to convert a stream of network buffers into a stream of decoded entities, and a stream of entities into a stream of network buffers.